alexUXUI/personal-blog/src/pages/blog/2019-03-27-micro-frontends.md

 ---
 ## What is a micro frontend?

 A micro frontend is UI composed of microservices.
-Microservices encapsulate a specific domain of business functionality and each microservice is a self-contained web application made of html, css, and js.
-While being self-contained, microservices also work together to create a composite UI. (breadth and depth)
+Each microservice encapsulates a domain of business functionality and is a self-contained web application made of html, css, and js.
+While being independent, microservices work together to create a single UI. (breadth and depth)

-#### Example:
+> #### Example:

-Amazon uses a micro frontend architecture to split up it's various web applications.
-Products page, wish list, and shopping cart are some examples of the independent micro frontend web applications amazon is assembling to create a singular UI.
+Amazon uses a micro frontend to split up it's various web applications.
+Products page, wish list, and shopping cart are all independent web applications Amazon assembles into a composite UI.

 ## Why use micro frontends?